-- Rapid recovery scenario: This projection assumes a rapid economic recovery from the COVID-19 pandemic, putting household incomes in 2025 close to where they might have been if the pandemic had not occurred. - Slow recovery scenario: This projection assumes a slower economic recovery from the COVID-19 pandemic, reducing household incomes significantly compared to the first scenario.
+- Rapid recovery scenario: This projection assumes a rapid economic recovery from COVID-19, putting household incomes in 2025 close to where they might have been if the pandemic had not occurred. - Slow recovery scenario: This projection assumes a slower economic recovery from COVID-19, reducing household incomes significantly compared to the first scenario.